Increasing Productivity by Enhancing Privacy

 If a worker can see it, 'they' can see it

-People must stay on guard to protect intellectual property, but the mental vigilance required to keep eyes off sensitive company information - especially in today's open workspaces - is distracting and impedes productivity.
-The results also showed that 31% of respondents admitted to leaving work early in order to complete their tasks in a more private setting.
+People must stay on guard to protect intellectual property, but the mental vigilance required to keep eyes off sensitive company information - especially in today's open workspaces - is distracting and impedes productivity.- 85% of people are dissatisfied with their working environment and can't concentrate

 The privacy pitfalls of working mobile